Disclosure: I get commissions for purchases made through links in this post. This helps keep the website running.

 Tips and tricks

 - For the first time doing your armpit, press the strip on in the upward direction, starting at the base of your underarm and pressing upward.
 When you rip it off, hold the top of the strip tightly and rip downwards as fast as you can.
-The strips need a tight grip when you're removing, but they work well.

 - One cycle of it won't get all the hair - don't expect it to, unless you're having it done professionally at a salon.
 If you're doing it yourself, save your second pass for another day; don't overwhelm sensitive underarm skin with multiple waxing attempts.
 I recommend waiting 24 hours before a second try at waxing the same armpit.
 Your first time ever, you may not be able to remove even half the hair.
 Part of the reason is that it a bit trickier area than other parts of the body and requires practice.
 The other reason is that your underarm hair grows in different directions, so each pass is only going to get one of those directions.